HomeDing/homeding.github.io/sensors/sensors.md

 The Analog output signal can be used for a recording input and the digital output produces LOW signals when the amplitude gets high enough.

-On loud sounds many short signal spikes occur that can be catched by the [DigitalInterrupt Element](/elements/_digitalinterrupt.md) to create a clean actions on it.
+On loud sounds many short signal spikes occur that can be catched by the [DigitalSignal Element](/elements/digitalsignal.md) to create a clean actions on it.
 :::